Consent is a Third Option

 You can think of the range of tolerance like a trout in a mountain stream.

 A trout can live and thrive with some variation in conditions.
 But, if the water gets too warm or too cold, for example, the trout will not survive or reproduce.
 We say, “The trout cannot tolerate the conditions in the stream.”

 At the same time, the trees that shade the stream and keep the temperature acceptable for the trout, also have a range of tolerance in which they thrive and reproduce; as do the host of insects, other fish, crustaceans, leeches, and worms that the trout feeds on; as well as the water plants that give it shelter.
 To have something as glorious as a mountain stream full of trout requires that conditions meet the range of tolerance of all the interdependent parts of the system.

 Our networks and organizations are systems, too.
 If we want the kind of elegant coordination we see in natural ecosystems, we can use use the framework of the Range of Tolerance as a tool.
 We can inquire together, and identify the ways forward, that are within the Range of Tolerance of all the parts of our systems.

-When group members are getting out of their range of tolerance, it can show up as bad behavior.
-For example, when board members stop attending meetings, grumble in the parking lot, or break into factions, they are saying they cannot tolerate conditions.
+When group members are getting out of their range of tolerance, it can show up as bad behaviors.
+For example, when participants stop attending, disappear, grumble in the parking lot, get overly controlling or agressive, or form factions, they bodies may be expressing that they cannot tolerate conditions.

-The Collaborative Decision-making process takes these problems out of the parking lot and onto the meeting table.
+A Consent-based Decision-making Process takes these problems out of the parking lot and onto the meeting table.